pingcap/docs-dm/en/key-features.md

 ---
 title: Key Features
-summary: Learn about the key features of DM and related configuration options.
+summary: Learn about the key features of DM and appropriate parameter configurations.
 category: reference
 aliases: ['/docs/tidb-data-migration/dev/feature-overview/']
 ---

 # Key Features

-This document describes the data replication features provided by TiDB Data Migration (DM) and introduces the configuration of corresponding parameters.
+This document describes the data replication features provided by TiDB Data Migration (DM) and introduces appropriate parameter configurations.

 For different DM versions, pay attention to the different match rules of schema or table names in the table routing, block & allow lists, and binlog event filter features: